lmac-1/cs50w-finalproject/README.md

 1. The password must match the confirm password field
 2. There is no existing user with the username provided

-Once the details have passed validation, a new user is created in the `User` model with `is_student` flag set to `True`.
+If the details are valid, a new user is created in the `User` model with `is_student` flag set to `True`.
 A student instance of the user is created using the `Student` model.

 ### Register Teacher `/register_teacher`

-This page is exactly the same as the [Register Student](Register Student) page, only instead it creates a user in the `User` model with the `is_teacher` flag set to `True` and creates a teacher instance of the user using the `Teacher` model.
+This page is exactly the same as the [Register Student](#register-student-register) page, only instead it creates a user in the `User` model with the `is_teacher` flag set to `True` and creates a teacher instance of the user using the `Teacher` model.

 All logic is stored in `util.py` as it's shared between both pages.

 ### Change Password `/change_password`

-The user can change their password, and has the following validation:
+The user can change their password, and the page has the following validation:

 1. Your password can’t be too similar to your other personal information.
 2. Your password must contain at least 8 characters.
 3. Your password can’t be a commonly used password.
 4. Your password can’t be entirely numeric.

-If the details pass validation, the user will remain logged in and is redirected to [Index](#index-) with a success message.
+If the details are valid, the password will be changed, and the user is redirected to [Index](#index-) with a success message.

 This page uses the `PasswordChangeForm` from Django, which I have customised to include Bootstrap styling in `forms.py`.